andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### CDN: [Fastly](https://fastly.com)

 Solid CDN.
 The main players are all much of a muchness in this arena.
-We're only using for our Rails assets.
+We're only (currently) using it for our Rails assets.

 ### Payment Processing: [Stripe](https://stripe.com)